mantidproject/mantid/docs/source/interfaces/Indirect_DataReduction.rst

   See :ref:`IndirectILLReductionQENS <algm-IndirectILLReductionQENS>` for full details.
   Unmirror option 5 and 7 require vanadium alignment run.

-Mask Bins
-  If checked, this will mask out all the bins in the tails of the spectra, that overflew the x-axis as a result of the circular shift in unmirroring step.

 FWS-only Options
 ~~~~~~~~~~~~~~~~

 Observable
   This is the scanning ovservable, that will become the x-axis of the final result.
-  It can be any sample parameter defined in Sample Logs.
+  It can be any numeric sample parameter defined in Sample Logs (e.g. sample.*) or a time-stamp string (e.g. start_time).
+  It can also be the run number.
+It can not be an instrument parameter.

 Sort X Axis
-  If checked, this will sort the x-axis of the final result.
+  If checked, the x-axis of the final results will be sorted.

+Sum/Interpolate
+  Both background and calibration have options to use the summed (averaged) or interpolated values over different observable points.
+  Default behaviour is Sum.
+Interpolation is done using cubic (or linear for 2 measured values only) splines.
+  If interpolation is requested, x-axis will be sorted automatically.

 ISIS Calibration & Resolution
 -----------------------------